peer2peer-io/home/README.md

 - Single point of access to multiple capacity providers.

 For capacity providers:
 - Cloud market is making ~40% CAGR.
 89% controlled by big corporations in US (Goolge, Amazon, etc).
 Right now there is almost no possibility of competition for small providers.
-Peer2peer.io create a marketplaces and gives market opportunity for micro, small and medium size cloud providers.
+Peer2peer.io creates a marketplaces and gives market opportunity for micro, small and medium size cloud providers.
 - No need of custom infrastructure: ready-made technology stack.
 - Transparent billing and accounting system.
 - Lowest possible cost of ownership.